syncfusion-content/fileformat-docs/FileFormat/Presentation/Working with Tables.md

 ## Applying table formatting

-You can format a table to change its appearance by customizing the table border, cell background, cell margins etc. The below code snippet demonstrates applying the custom table formatting.
+You can format a table to change its appearance by customizing the table border, cell background, cell margins etc. The following code example demonstrates applying the custom table formatting.

 {% highlight c# %}
 [C#]

-//Create instance of PowerPoint presentation
+//Creates instance of PowerPoint presentation

 IPresentation presentation = Presentation.Create();

-//Add slide to the presentation
+//Adds slide to the presentation

 ISlide slide = presentation.Slides.Add(SlideLayoutType.Blank);

-//Add table to the slide
+//Adds table to the slide

 ITable table = slide.Shapes.AddTable(2, 2, 100, 120, 300, 200);

-//Retrieve each cell and fill text content to the cell.
+//Retrieves each cell and fills text content to the cell.

 ICell cell = table[0, 0];

-//Set the column width for a cell; this will set the width for entire column
+//Sets the column width for a cell; this sets the width for entire column

 cell.ColumnWidth = 400;

-//Set the margin for the cell.
+//Sets the margin for the cell.

 cell.TextBody.MarginBottom = 0;